 Serious-Lee and Fan-Nee

 Have you ever wondered why wheelchairs all built so different?
 Have you ever wondered why handicap parking stalls are so close to the door?
 Have you wondered why wheelchair users all wheel differently and at very different speed?
+Let Mr. Serious Lee and Ms. Fan Nee explain everything to you in their seriously funny adventures.

 My idea is simple, it combines my love for comic books, child education and supporting the disability community, by building a bridge between the comic book world to education and create a dialogue and communication between the disability community and the rest of the world.
 You don’t simply guess the answers to the posed questions but to ask people, the people with disability.